News Interview Tips for Handling a Combative Situation

 Good journalists seek to be as knowledgable as reasonably possible about their interview subjects and the topics they'll be discussing before an interview takes place.
-Journalists can't realistically expect to be experts on every subject they cover, but confrontation is less likely when they show they are able to discuss the topic at hand intelligently and knowledgeably.
+Journalists can't realistically expect to be experts on every subject they cover, but confrontation is less likely when they show they are able to discuss the topic at hand intelligently.
 They also need to do their homework on their interview subjects so they know what to expect.

 When researching a topic, consider how and why it has an impact on your audience, and know the difference between established facts and speculation based on established facts.
 For example, a proposed change to a zoning law or a tax rate includes details that can be reported as fact.
 However, the impact the proposed changes may have if implemented is unknown.

 Whatever the topic for your interview, prioritize a list of questions you hope to have answered.
 You may not get to address everything, but if you tackle the top few items, you will have done well.

 When learning about your interview subject, look at more than just their resume.
 It's important to understand their backgrounds, but you also want to look at how they've handled themselves in past interviews with other journalists.
 Watch or listen to footage from TV or radio interviews or read past newspaper articles.
 You also can speak with coworkers who may have experience with the subject.
 The more you know the person's tendencies, the better prepared you can be to respond.

 While you've planned your questions and what you hope will be the end result of the interview, you should also discipline yourself to listen more and talk less so that your interviewee feels as though he has time to respond.
 After all, you've likely chosen to interview this person because he is knowledgeable about the topic at hand.

 If your interviewee isn't answering the questions the way you'd like, it's tempting to interrupt to get him back on track or to demonstrate that you're in charge.
 That can be the spark that lights a powder keg of anger if the person thinks he's not being treated fairly.